5 Cybersecurity Trends in a Post-COVID-19 World

 But what will the new norm look like in two years?
 Seventy-four percent of surveyed CFOs anticipate moving a portion of their workforce to permanently remote positions after the pandemic, creating persistent cyber threats and opportunities for security companies in the longer term.

-Tarun Upaday, BVI principal and former co-founder and CTO at hCentive, a health insurance software company acquired by Optum, says, “The new normal will not be 100 percent remote, but will be somewhat or much more remote than before because companies will most likely find their new comfort zone somewhere in between.
+Tarun Upaday, BVI partner and former co-founder and CTO at hCentive, a health insurance software company acquired by Optum, says, “The new normal will not be 100 percent remote, but will be somewhat or much more remote than before because companies will most likely find their new comfort zone somewhere in between.
 Nonetheless, cybersecurity companies, by and large, are going to continue to gain from this trend.”

 As companies settle into the new normal, Mike Denning, says they should “prioritize their cybersecurity and digital transformation strategy, hand in hand.”
 Mike adds that businesses should start accelerating the budget timeline for these security solutions.